Teen Psychotic Disorder

 Psychosis affects three out of every 100 people.
 It is most likely to be diagnosed in young adults, but psychosis can happen to anyone.

-Recognizing The Signs of Psychosis
+Recognizing The Signs Of Psychosis

 Early stage psychosis: